danielcarter/danielcarter.github.io/_courses/advanced_online_media/mc_5317_advanced_online_media.md

   - reading_response
 ---

-This course introduces students to advanced web development topics related to interaction and data.
+This course introduces students to advanced web development topics related to interaction and data, with an emphasis on their relevance to online storytelling.
+In addition to covering technical topics such as JavaScript, data visualization and version control, we'll read work from fields like interaction design and human-computer interaction and ask how this addresses (or doesn't) questions around the production of interactive, multimedia narratives.

 ### Course Objectives